HeeebsInc/Analyzing_Risk_Within_Movies/README.md

-import matplotlib.pyplot as plt import pandas as pd import seaborn as sns
+import matplotlib.pyplot as plt import pandas as pd import seaborn as sns import scipy.stats as sci import numpy as np
 ```

 If a company is trying to enter the movie industry or create their first film, they must consider budget.
 Considering movies do not have unlimited budget, you can approach this problem using a risk analaysis for each Genre.